kjaymiller/cookiecutter-relecloud/README.md

 ## What is Cookiecutter-Relecloud?

-### What is cookiecutter?
 Cookiecutter is a command-line utility that creates projects from cookiecutters (project templates), e.g. creating a Python package project from a Python package project template.

-### What is relecloud?
 Relecloud is a sample web app created by the Microsoft Python Cloud Advocacy team.

-### What makes Cookiecutter-Relecloud different

-Cookiecutter-Relecloud is a cookiecutter template that allows you to create a relecloud project with your choice of web framework, database, and deployment options.
+While most cookiecutter generated projects are designed to build with a particular stack, Cookiecutter-Relecloud allows you to create a relecloud project with your choice of web framework, database, and deployment options.

 https://github.com/kjaymiller/cookiecutter-relecloud/assets/8632637/872a41ad-a48e-49ad-956e-370e302508d2